REBUILDING CONNECTION BETWEEN CHILDREN AND PARENTS WHO USED VIOLENCE

 Observe, attend and listen to children.

-Provide safe and stable home life.
+Support and reinforce a safe and stable home life.

 Model caring behavior.

-Respond to child’s needs.
+Respond to children’s needs.

 Use positive discipline.